October 22, 2025 8 min read Richard Halldearn

 Conclusion

-For organizations considering AI agent implementation, our experience suggests starting with simple, stateless agents that can provide immediate value while building expertise in LLM integration and prompt engineering.
+For organizations considering AI agent implementation, my experience suggests starting with simple, stateless agents that can provide immediate value while building expertise in LLM integration and prompt engineering.
 More complex, stateful agents are possible, but they require significant investment in design, testing, and ongoing refinement.

 Get in touch